Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/Extreme Thread Length/ChatGPT_Thread_450k_tokens-Redacted.md

 - stable operating protocols;
 - and the importance of each component performing its proper role within a coordinated whole.

-Terms such as **Workflow Fidelity Protocol**, **Hold / Compress / Yield / Escalate**, and the repeated concern with drift prevention could plausibly evoke Japanese manufacturing or organizational discipline.
+Terms such as **Workflow Fidelity Protocol**, **Hold / Compress / Yield / Escalate**, and the repeated concern with drift prevention could plausibly evoke redacted manufacturing or organizational discipline.

 redacted redacted redacted redacted redacted redacted redacted redacted redacted